Westfield London: Stores

-Vue digital cinema
+Entertainment

 Vue opened a seventeen-screen cinema on 12 February 2010, including five 3D-enabled screens, with a seating capacity of almost 3,000.

+As part of the expansion of the centre, Puttshack opened in July 2018, being promoted as London's first hi-tech indoor mini-golf centre.

 Transport connections

 As part of the planning permission for the shopping centre, Westfield Group contributed £170m towards local transport improvements, with Transport for London contributing a further £30m.
 These transport improvements now serve the shopping centre, as well as the surrounding area.